-Section 44.
+Section 37.
 G.S.
-122C-286.1(b) reads as rewritten:
+148-62.1 reads as rewritten:

-- "(b) An official of the facility shall immediately notify the clerk of superior court of the county in which the facility is located of a determination to hold the respondent pending hearing.
-That clerk shall request transmittal of all documents pertinent to the proceedings from the clerk of superior court where the proceedings were initiated.
-The requesting clerk shall assume all duties set forth in G.S.
-122C-284.
-The requesting clerk shall appoint as counsel for indigent respondents the counsel provided for in G.S.
-122C-286(d).
-G.S.
-122C-286(d) shall be appointed in accordance with rules adopted by the Office of Indigent Defense Services." - Section 45.
-G.S.
-148-62.1 reads as rewritten: - "§ 148-62.1.
-Entitlement of indigent parolee and post-release supervisee to counsel, in discretion of Post-Release Supervision and Parole Commission. - Any parolee or post-release supervisee who is an indigent under the terms of G.S.
-7A-450(a) may be determined entitled, in the discretion of the Post-Release Supervision and Parole Commission, to the services of counsel at State expense at a parole revocation hearing at which either:
+"§ 148-62.1.
+Entitlement of indigent parolee and post-release supervisee to counsel, in discretion of Post-Release Supervision and Parole Commission.

+Any parolee or post-release supervisee who is an indigent under the terms of G.S.
+7Amay be determined entitled, in the discretion of the Post-Release Supervision 450(a) and Parole Commission, to the services of counsel at State expense at a parole revocation hearing at which either:

-- (1) The parolee or post-release supervisee claims not to have committed the alleged violation of the parole or post-release supervision conditions; or - (2) The parolee or post-release supervisee claims there are substantial reasons which justified or mitigated the violation and make revocation inappropriate, even if the violation is a matter of public record or is uncontested, and that the reasons are complex or otherwise difficult to develop or present; or - (3) The parolee or post-release supervisee is incapable of speaking effectively for himself;
+- The parolee or post-release supervisee claims not to have committed the (1) alleged violation of the parole or post-release supervision conditions; or - The parolee or post-release supervisee claims there are substantial (2) reasons which justified or mitigated the violation and make revocation inappropriate, even if the violation is a matter of public record or is uncontested, and that the reasons are complex or otherwise difficult to develop or present; or - The parolee or post-release supervisee is incapable of speaking (3) effectively for himself;